 - Facebook Pages Manager – A must-have for any social media professional or community manager, the Pages manager app allows users to monitor engagement through push notifications and allows posting to the pages on-the-go.
 Also displays insights for the pages (which the regular Facebook app does not) and allows admin management.

 - Full Color ® Solitaire – Trending to be one of the most popular games of 2013, this app unveils a completely reinvented deck of cards.
 Free to try and easy to upgrade through in-app purchases.
 Highly recommended as a good way to pass the time.
-[Disclosure – Full Color ® Solitaire is a client of Command Partners]
+[Disclosure – Full Color ® Solitaire is a client of Enventys Partners]

 - Yahoo sportacular – A great app for keeping up with sports news, stats, standings, etc. While there are many apps on the market for sports news, this is our favorite.